chrisgrieser/chrisgrieser.github.io/setup-description.md

 ## Learnings
 - The file [CNAME](./docs/CNAME) contains the domain name.
-- An "apex domain" is a domain without a leading `www`.
+- An "apex domain" is a domain without the leading `www`.
 - Some website data (DNS, SSL encryption) can be inspected via the connection icon in the address bar of a browser.